Smerinthus ophthalmica Boisduval, 1855

 Photograph copyright: Merrill A. Peterson

 Smerinthus ophthalmica is one of the most common and widespread moths in the Pacific Northwest.
 It is a large sphinx moth (FW length 34–47 mm) with pink hindwings with a blue eyespot with a central black pupil.
 The forewing has a smoothly scalloped outer margin.
 Its ground color is variable, most commonly light gray and darker gray-brown, but tan and dark brown individuals are fairly common in most populations.
 The forewing is marked with a complex pattern of light and dark brown.
-It is pale from the wing base to the end of the cell anterior to the cubital vein and to the outer component of the antemedial line posterior to this vein, as well as across the distal wing near the postmedial line and at the apex.
+It is pale from the forewing base to the end of the cell anterior to the cubital vein and to the outer component of the antemedial line posterior to this vein, as well as across the distal forewing near the postmedial line and at the apex.
 The median area is darker gray to brown-gray, as is the outer margin below the apex.
 A small triangular black spot is present at the distal posterior margin.
 The cubital vein and its branches and the transverse vein across the distal cell are partially whitish, fading to the ground color by the outer margin.
 The lateral aspect of the antemedial line is bent sharply 90° on the mid-wing below CuA2 with the apex pointed toward the margin.
 The postmedial line has many components which are smoothly undulating.
 The hindwing is mostly rose pink to red with tan outer and light gray anterior and medial margins.
 It is marked with a prominent eyespot, black at the periphery, bright blue with a large black pupil centrally.
 The sides of the thorax are light gray and the central portion is dark gray-brown.
 The antenna is thick, tapering slightly from apex to base.

 This species and its close relative Smerinthus cerisyi can be distinguished from other Pacific Northwest sphinx moths with hindwing eyespots by the solid round black pupil in the blue portion of the "eye."
 The central of eyespots of other similar species are either double (Smerinthus jamaicensis) or pale (Paonias species).
 Smerinthus cerisyi, found in central and eastern British Columbia in our region, is quite similar to S. ophthalmica.
 Compared to it, males of S. ophthalmica have narrower antennal pectinations, smoother forewing outer margin, more sharply angled antemedial line, smoother postmedial line, less contrasting paler veins, and a less conspicuous subterminal line.
 As a result S. ophthalmica appears smoother.
 Brown morphs do not exist in S. cerisyi.
-Females cannot be reliably distinguish without DNA sequencing and are best associated with the males.
+Females of these two species cannot be reliably distinguish without DNA sequencing and are best identified when associated with the males.

 The most cogent argument for recognizing this species as distinct from the more eastern S. cerisyi was recently put forth by Schmidt & Anweiler (2010), although they note that they were not the first to make this assertion.
 Their argument is based on observations across a broad zone of contact of these moths in Alberta, noting consistent differences in the superficial appearances of the moths, the presence of brown forms in S. ophthalmica but not in S. cerisyi, slight structural differences in the wing margins and antennae, and a 3.5% difference in the sequence of the cox1 gene of their mitochondrial DNA.